all-iver/UnityApplePencil/README.md

 **To use:** Follow these steps:
 1) In Player Settings in Unity, check the `allow unsafe code` option.
 This lets us get a pointer to a memory buffer that we can share with the native code bridge.
+1) If not already done, make sure you have the new InputSystem enabled in Player Settings (under `Active Input Handling`).
 1) Put ApplePencil.cs in your Unity project.
 To get the full 240hz, you'll need to use it with `onEvent()` like this:

         InputSystem.onEvent += OnInputEvent;